 Antibiotics only treat bacterial infections.
 That means they don’t treat viruses or help you feel better when you have a virus, such as a cold or the flu.

-The most common types of antibiotics and what they treat
+Common types of antibiotics and what they treat

 Antibiotics are used to treat and prevent many bacterial infections.
 Some antibiotics are considered narrow-spectrum antibiotics and only affect a few types of bacteria, but others – called broad-spectrum antibiotics – treat a wide range of bacteria that cause many common illnesses.

-Antibiotics used for ear infections
+Antibiotics for ear infections

 • Delayed prescribing – Your doctor may prescribe an antibiotic but suggest waiting a few days to fill the prescription to see if the infection heals on its own.

-Antibiotics used for strep throat
+Antibiotics and strep throat

 Antibiotics used for bacterial sinus infections